hardwarewise/SIN-core/docs/double_run_guide.md

-SINOVATE INFINITYNODE AND D.I.N.
+# SINOVATE INFINITYNODE AND D.I.N.
 DOUBLE-RUN GUIDE

 This guide assumes you already own an infinity node running.

+**Please before applying the manual,**

+1- Update your node.

+2- Resynchronize.

+To do this, follow the instructions on the link below.

+VPS Infinity Node Update And Sync Guide [here](https://docs.sinovate.io/#/wallet_upgrade?id=vps-infinity-node-update-and-sync-guide).

+**If you've already followed these instructions, you can continue here.**

 Connect to your VPS and enter the commands below.

 :~$ bash